 The Meyers-Milias-Brown Act (MMBA) does not define either "confidential" or "management" employee, and Government Code section 3507.5 authorizes each local agency to adopt procedures for determining which of its employees will be designated confidential or managerial.
 The MMBA, however, does not exclude management and confidential employees from the definition of employees entitled to the organizational and representation rights of the Act.
-This MOU defines a "Confidential Employee" as "an employee who, in the course of his or her duties, has access to information relating to the City's administration of employer-employee relations.
-It defines "Management/Supervisory Professional Employee" as "an employee having responsibility for formulating, administering, or managing the implementation of City policies or programs."
+This MOU defines a "Confidential Employee" as "an employee who, in the course of his or her duties, has access to information relating to the City's administration of employee having responsibility for formulating, administering, or managing the implementation of City policies or programs."
 While employees designated as "confidential" employees may be represented by the Group, the parties acknowledge and agree that such designated employees may not represent the Group or the management employee unit, participate in the bargaining process, or share any confidential information in connection with labor relations that would undermine the respective roles of each party in the bargaining process.